6 Kpop Idol Groups Making Big Comebacks In March: GOT7, BTOB, G-Friend And More!

 WINNER

-With his announcement that Ikon will be releasing new music in March, Yang Hyun Suk inadvertently confirmed that WINNER will be releasing new music as well.
+With his announcement that Ikon will be releasing new music in March, Yang Hyun Suk inadvertently confirmed that WINNER would be releasing new music as well.
 So, get excited WINNER fans!

 WINNER Seungyoon #abs #sixpack #korean #kpop #복근 pic.twitter.com/A3vB8tSUCV